Pope Pius IX: Papacy

-Governing the church
+Centralization of the church

-Centralization

 The most notable event in Pius IX's long pontificate was the end of the Papal States, which lay in the middle of the "Italian boot" around the central area of Rome.
 In contrast, he led the worldwide Church toward an ever-increasing centralization and consolidation of power in Rome and the papacy.
 More than his predecessors, Pius used the papal pulpit to address the bishops of the world.
 The First Vatican Council (1869–1870), which he convened to consolidate papal authority further, was considered a milestone not only in his pontificate but also in ecclesiastical history through its defining of the dogma of papal infallibility.

 Dispute with the Melkite Greek Catholic Church

 After the First Vatican Council concluded, an emissary of the Roman Curia was dispatched to secure the signatures of Patriarch Gregory II Youssef and the rest of the Melkite delegation who had voted non placet at the general congregation and left Rome prior to the adoption of the dogmatic constitution Pastor aeternus on papal infallibility.
 Gregory and the Melkite bishops ultimately subscribed to it, but added the qualifying clause used at the Council of Florence: "except the rights and privileges of Eastern patriarchs."
 This earned Gregory the enmity of Pius IX; during his next visit to the pontiff, before leaving Rome, when Gregory was kneeling, Pius placed his knee on the patriarch's shoulder, just saying to him: Testa dura!
-(You headstrong!).
+(You obstinate man!).
 In spite of this event, Gregory and the Melkite Greek Catholic Church remained committed to their union with the Holy See.